ssilva/bgg-browser-extension/README.md

 ## How to use

 1. On any webpage, select the name of a board game.
-2. <kbd>Alt-Shift-S</kbd>
+2. Click on the meeple.

-To change the shortcut, go to `chrome://extensions/shortcuts` in Chrome or to `about:addons` in Firefox.
+Optionally, a shortcut can be configured by going to `chrome://extensions/shortcuts` in Chrome or to `about:addons` in Firefox.

 ## Features